Earth Mudra or Prithvi Mudra Benefits

 Additionally, the earth element is also related to the bodily humor Kapha.
 The practice of Prithvi-vardhak mudra strengthens the Kapha humor in the body.

 The element Agni (fire) is involved with body-temperature and metabolism.
 Thus Agni-Shamak Mudra reduces the fire.
 Therefore it can be used to soothe an overactive Agni and overcome ailments of Agni-excess like inflammation, anorexia, fever, etc.

 The element fire is also responsible for bodily humor Pitta.
 Therefore, Agni-Shamak mudra is an excellent mudra for people with active Pitta nature.

-After knowing the procedure and steps to perform Earth Mudra, a question that appears in most of us mind is that when should we practice this Mudra so that we can gain maximum benefits out of it.
+After knowing how to do Prithvi Mudra, a question that appears in most of our minds is that when should we practice this Mudra so that we can gain maximum benefits out of it.

 But of course, practicing it is not restricted only in the morning and evening, we can practice it any time of the day while watching T.V., listening to music.
 Etc. But try to practice it on an empty stomach sitting in any meditative posture to gain maximum earth mudra benefits.

 To gain more Spiritual as well as physical benefits, try to perform Mudra of the earth early in the morning between 4 A.M. to 6 A.M. while performing Meditation or chanting any Vedic Mantra.